SinfulYohane/docs.mybb.com/1.8/administration/themes.md

 Themes can be found at the MyBB Extend site (Extend) - [MyBB Mods - Themes](https://community.mybb.com/mods.php?action=browse&category=themes).

-Themes discussion, relases, requests and support can be found at [MyBB Community Forums - Themes](https://community.mybb.com/forum-103.html).
+Themes discussion, releases, requests and support can be found at [MyBB Community Forums - Themes](https://community.mybb.com/forum-103.html).

-You can also find MyBB themes at lot of other sites on the internet, but be sure that that themes are 1.8.x version compatible.
+You can also find MyBB themes at a lot of other sites on the internet, but be sure that the themes are 1.8.x version compatible.
 For 1.6 Themes check [MyBB 1.6 Documentation]({{ site.baseurl }}/1.6/), or directly [MyBB 1.6 Themes]({{ site.baseurl }}/1.6/Admin-CP-Themes/).

 ## Installing themes